Why your hosting server location matters

 If you didn’t know this, don’t worry.
 Even experienced website owners don’t realize how it can affect your website speed, loading times, SEO rankings, even legal compliance.

-As a refresher, server location simply refers to the data center’s physical location where your website is hosted (Namecheap’s Shared Hosting US data center, for example, is based in Phoenix, Arizona).
+As a refresher, server location simply refers to the datacenter’s physical location where your website is hosted (Namecheap’s Shared Hosting US datacenter, for example, is based in Phoenix, Arizona).

-So let’s say, hypothetically speaking, that although your website has a US data center, your customer base is primarily in Europe.
-When your website gets accessed by users in Europe, it would have to pass through your web hosting provider’s US data center to reach those respective European users.
+So let’s say, hypothetically speaking, that although your website has a US datacenter, your customer base is primarily in Europe.
+When your website gets accessed by users in Europe, it would have to pass through your web hosting provider’s US datacenter to reach those respective European users.
 Connecting across continents, as you might imagine, takes time.
 And remember, folks, your time is money.

-However, if your website had an EU data center, this would mean your web pages would get loaded far faster.
-Taking this into account, now let’s explore all the other reasons why it’s important to choose a data center that’s closer to your users.
+However, if your website had an EU datacenter, this would mean your web pages would get loaded far faster.
+Taking this into account, now let’s explore all the other reasons why it’s important to choose a datacenter that’s closer to your users.

-Your server location affects website speed
+Does server location affect website speed?

 We hate to break it to you, but if your website takes three or more seconds to load, 50% of your visitors will abandon it immediately.

-Given that patience isn’t a virtue amongst website users, this is all the more reason to choose a server location closer to your audience.
+Given that patience isn’t a virtue amongst website users, this is all the more reason to choose a datacenter closer to your audience.
 Why?
 Because the location of your website’s hosting server has a direct impact on your website’s speed.
 Doing so will help to reduce the distance your website data needs to travel, thereby decreasing loading time and increasing page loading speed.
 Talk about a win-win!

 In particular, when it comes to mobile e-commerce users, even a slight speed improvement can have a positive effect.
 In a 2019 study run by Google in Denmark, mobile consumers, on average, were found to be 10% more willing to recommend a webshop if load-time was reduced from 13 seconds to 10 seconds.
 A further reduction from 10 seconds to 3 seconds gave an estimated 26% increase in advocacy.
 To learn more about how to speed up your website, check out my previous article.

 So in terms of page loading times, this is where the term “latency” often gets thrown around.
 Latency refers to the amount of time required by your hosting server to receive and process a user request.
-So if we go back to our original example of someone having a US data center and an EU user base, it’s no wonder why latency increases, thereby slowing down page loading time.
+So if we go back to our original example of someone having a US datacenter and an EU user base, it’s no wonder why latency increases, thereby slowing down page loading time.

 Not sure where your website audience is mainly located?
 It’s easy to find out using Google Analytics.

-Your server location affects SEO rankings
+How server location impacts SEO rankings

 When a user stays longer on your website, they have a higher “dwell time” (the length of time a user spends looking at your website after selecting the link from a Search Engine Results Page, aka SERP).
 “Bounce rate,” on the other hand, refers to the percentage of visitors who visit one page on your website, only to click to another page on or off your website.
 Both are crucial factors that search engines consider when they create their rankings.